goodblockio/drealms-standard/docs/DeveloperGuide.md

 ### ACTION `deleteuri()`

+Deletes a uri saved on a License or NFT.
+License owners may only delete their own uris.

-- `token_name` is the token family to delete the uri from.
+- `token_family` is the token family from which to delete the uri.

 - `license_owner` is the license owner of the uri being deleted.

-- `uri_group` is the group of the new uri ("full", "base", or "relative").
+- `uri_group` is the group of the uri being deleted ("full", "base", or "relative").

 - `uri_name` is the name of the uri to delete.

-- `optinal: serial` if deleteing a relative uri, the serial number of the NFT to delete from.
+- `optional: serial` if deleteing a relative uri, the serial number of the NFT from which to delete.

     ```
     cleos push action account deleteuri '["dragons", "testaccountb", "full", "website", null]' -p testaccountb